Auto Dealer Surety Bond?

 A dealer bond or auto dealer surety bond is a type of insurance that all car dealers need to obtain before they can open their business.
 This car dealer bond protects customers from any fraudulent or unethical actions made by the dealer and shows that the dealer is financially secure enough to operate their business.
 If a customer is cheated by the dealer, the car dealer bond will ensure that the wronged customer will be reimbursed.

-If you are interested on opening a used car dealership and have to ask “What is a dealer bond,” you will be stumbling into a confusing process.
+If you are interested on opening a used car dealership and have to ask “What are these bond?,” you will be stumbling into a confusing process.
 Different states have different requirements when it comes to a obtaining a bond for a car dealer, and it will be largely up to you to determine what you need to do for your own car dealer bond.
 There are some rules that apply to every state though, so let’s start by looking at those.

-[We have been surety bond auto dealer leader since 1984!
+[We have been car dealer bond leaders since 1984!
 Contact our experienced team of bonding professionals today.
 All States!]

 Do I Need an Auto Dealer Bond?

 If you are a private seller who is trying to get rid of one vehicle you no longer need, you won’t need to get a bond.
 You can post advertisements in your local newspaper or online without any problems.
 On the other hand, you will need to get bonded if you plan to sell a certain number of vehicles that are registered to you.
 This number varies from state to state, but it’s usually around three or four.
 You will also need a bond if you buy any vehicles for the purpose of selling them for a profit or if you sell a certain number of vehicles from the same location within 12 months.
 In most cases, you will also need an auto dealer bond for a car dealer if you plan to sell any vehicles that are not registered to you.
 Once again, these requirements vary from state to state, so check www.dmv.org to find out what is required for your own business.
 If you need some guidance, then call NFP Surety today, and let us shop for you.